Heartwarming: Steven Universe

-- They then proceed to have a tender moment, with Steven doing a trick or two and Pearl telling him a story, presumably of the battle.
-The fact that we don't hear it but we see the visual and acting makes it loads more intimate.
+- They then proceed to have a tender moment, with Steven doing a couple of 'magic' tricks with Lion, and Pearl telling him a story of the battle.
+The fact that we don't hear them makes it loads more intimate.

 - Steven's ode to Lapis Lazuli, as he improvises lyrics to his father's song in order to help him understand her better and not see her as just another villain.